-One of the best-kept secrets of our times is the fact that planets exist outside of our Solar System.
-Exoplanets are the new cool kids when it comes to astronomical discovery.
-As our ability to search through the vastness of space increases, we continue to find ourselves faced with an ever-expanding potential of discovering planets that could look and behave a lot like Earth.
-That’s all fine and dandy, but wouldn’t you instead impress your friends with your exoplanetary knowledge?
+One of the best-kept secrets of our times is that planets exist outside our Solar System.
+Exoplanets are planets orbiting one of the billions of stars we see in the nighttime sky.
+As our ability to search through the vastness of space increases, we continue to find ourselves faced with an ever-expanding potential of discovering planets that could look and behave like Earth.
+That’s all fine and dandy, but wouldn’t you impress your friends with your exoplanetary knowledge instead?
 Look no further!

 The History of Exoplanetary Exploration

-After the first initial discoveries in the late 80’s and early 90’s, the number of exoplanets recognized by science exploded in the following two decades.
+After the first initial discoveries in the late ’80s and early ’90s, the number of exoplanets recognized by science exploded in the following two decades.
 As of March 1, 2017, over 2,691 different planetary systems and 603 multiple planetary systems have been discovered and cataloged by astronomers.
 The search for exoplanets is an ongoing endeavor.
-The Kepler Space Telescope has played a significant role in the discovery of these new worlds.
-Since 2014 alone, at least 2,900 planetary candidates have been discovered by the Kepler mission alone.
+The Kepler Space Telescope has played a significant role in finding these new worlds.
+Since 2014, the Kepler mission has discovered at least 2,900 planetary candidates.

 How Do We Find Exoplanets?

 There are four primary methods used by astronomers to discover new planetary bodies.

 Direct Imaging is the most popular but least effective way of finding exoplanets.
 This method involves direct visual observation via a telescope with chronographs and Thermal Imaging.
 Direct Imaging works better for locating exoplanets that exhibit a face-on orbit.
 A face-on orbit is an orbit parallel to the sky.
 A satellite that orbits the Earth directly above the equator has a face-on orbit.